Jonathan56/Jonathan56.github.io/_posts/2020-07-17-PythonSimulations.md

     with pandas.option_context('display.max_rows', n*2):
         display(df)
 ```
-Then comes the long step of creating a simulation prototype `my_template_v1.ipynb`.
-When developing a notebook I keep in mind to expose all the input variables in the first cell (later on those inputs will be replaced with Papermill).
+Then comes the long process of creating a simulation prototype `my_template_v1.ipynb`.
+When developing a notebook I keep in mind to expose all input variables in the first cell (later on those inputs will be replaced with Papermill).

 ```python
 dev = True